vsoch/scif/docs/spec/spec.md

 #### Sections
  - `%appinstall` corresponds to executing commands within the folder to install the application.
 The writer of the recipe should expect the commands to be executed in `$SCIF_APPROOT`, and thus write final outputs to `$SCIF_APPBIN` that is located at `$SCIF_APPROOT`/bin
- - `%apphelp` is written as a file called runscript.help in the application's metadata folder, where a client knows where to find it.
+ - `%apphelp` is written as a file called `runscript.help` in the application's metadata folder, where a client knows where to find it.
  - `%apprun` is also written as a file called runscript in the application's metadata folder, and again looked for when the user asks to run the software.
- - `%applabels` will write a labels.json in the application's metadata folder, allowing for application specific labels.
+ - `%applabels` will write a `labels.json` in the application's metadata folder, allowing for application specific labels.
- - `%appenv` will write an environment file in the application's base folder, allowing for definition of application specific environment variables.
+ - `%appenv` will write an environment file in the application's metadata folder (`environment.sh`), allowing for definition of application specific environment variables.
 These variables are sourced when the application is active.
  - `%appfiles` a list of files to add from the host (or other location known to the integration or client) to the application root.
  - `%apptest` will run tests specific to the application, with present working directory assumed to be the software module’s folder

+Specifically, this means that any software that implements the SCIF would do the following procedure to produce a SCIF from a recipe:

+ 1. Find any app section alongside a name (e.g., `%appinstall foo`) as indication of an application command.
+ 2. Parse the string following the section name (e.g. foo) as the name of the application. and create a folder for the app under the roots /scif/apps and /scif/data in lowercase given that each folder doesn't already exist.
+ 3. If an installation procedure is present (`%appinstall foo`), perform it to install dependencies relative to the app's install folder.
+ 4. Create a metadata folder, scif, inside the application folder.
+ 5. For those defined, save the environment (`%appenv foo`), help (`%apphelp foo`), runscript (`%apprun foo`), and labels (`%applabels foo`) to the metadata folder.
+ 6. Generate a "bin" folder for foo, and automatically add it to the `$PATH` when foo is being used.
+Generate a "lib" folder for libraries, to also be added to the `$LD_LIBRARY_PATH` when foo is used.
+ 7. If the (`%apptest foo`) section is defined, tests are run on the newly installed app to insure it works as expected.

+This general list is hashed out in more detail in the following sections.

 ### Data
 The base of `/scif/data` is structured akin to apps - each installed application has its own folder, and additionally (but not required) subfolders are created for inputs and outputs: